sfeir-open-source/sfeir-school-docker/docs/markdown/40-network/01-network-basics.md

 ## DNS

 - Embded DNS under the hood
-- can refer to IP or container name
+- Can refer to IP or container name

 Notes: